How to Visit the Vancouver Maritime Museum Like a Pro

 The Ben Franklin

-Fans of the Beatles will be thrilled to know that the Vancouver Maritime Museum is home to it’s very own yellow submarine!
+Fans of the Beatles will be thrilled to know that the Vancouver Maritime Museum is home to its very own yellow submarine!

 Built by famed oceanographer Jacques Picard, the Ben Franklin is a submersible vehicle that was used to descend to the depths of the Marianas Trench, the world’s deepest point at an amazing 35,797 feet below sea level.

-Visitors will get a first hand look at the shockingly tight quarters, where the crew would live for trips of up to two weeks at a time, all in the interest of science.
+Visitors will get a first-hand look at the shockingly tight quarters, where the crew would live for trips of up to two weeks at a time, all in the interest of science.

 The Children’s Maritime Discovery Centre